-Our first stop is a traditional Bali home of a painter.
+Our first stop is a traditional Balinese home.
 Each home is built using 4 cardinal directions: the Mount Agung (North), to the sea (South), the rising of the sun (East), and the setting of the sun (West).
-The sea will be North and Mount Angung will be South to Northern Bali.
+The sea is North and Mount Agung is South to Northern Bali.

 The homes consist of several pavilions inside of a stone wall.
-Each pavilion serves a specific purpose, similar to rooms in our homes.
-Only the sleeping pavilion has 4 walls, the other have only a roof for protection against the elements.
+Each pavilion serves a specific purpose, similar to rooms in homes in the United States.
+Only the sleeping pavilion has 4 walls, other rooms have only a roof for protection against the elements.
 The family shrine is always located in the most positive corner of the home, the North East.

 One of Bali’s remaining active volcanoes, Mount Batur or Kintamani Volcano, last erupted in 2000.
-Lake Batur, the main source of Bali’s irrigation water and breeding of fresh water fish, is surrounded by 6 villages.
+Near the volcano is Lake Batur.
+It is the main source of Bali’s irrigation water and breeding of fresh water fish, surrounded by 6 villages.
 The Kintamani area is Bali’s largest producer of bamboo and one of the top growers of fruits and vegetables.

 Tegalalang Rice Terrace

 The Tegalalang Rice Terrace is one of the famous rice terraces in Bali, known for the winding rice fields along the hill.
 There are many shops across the road from photo opportunities and restaurants overlooking the terraces.
 Several staircases lead visitors down the mountain to trails winding through the rice fields including a swing trek.